mrc-ide/covid19_mainland_China_report/README.md

 ### Files in this repository
 - Official daily reports extracted from the Health Commission in China (English and Simplified Chinese versions)
-- Epidemic trends by province/municipality extracted from official daily reports (_extracted_epidemic_trend.xlsx_)
+- Epidemic trends by province/municipality extracted from official daily reports (`extracted_epidemic_trend.xlsx`)
-- Timings of control measures, school reopening, work resumption by province/municipality (_control_measures_timing.xlsx_)
+- Timings of control measures, school reopening, work resumption by province/municipality (`control_measures_timing.xlsx`)

-### Report x: Data collection and analysis of the COVID-19 epidemic in mainland China
+### Report X: Data collection and analysis of the COVID-19 epidemic in mainland China
-A report describes the details of data collection and descriptive analysis of key epidemic trends in mainland China can be found on [Insert a link when available]
+A report describes the details of data collection and descriptive analysis of key epidemic trends in mainland China can be found on (a link will be inserted when available)

 ### Imperial College London COVID-19 Response Team
 https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/